 2. Get Free Gift Cards to Stay in Your Christmas Budget

 Using free gift cards is one of my favorite ways to pay for my shopping habits.
 (It’s not an addiction!
 I could stop any time I wanted!).
 In fact, this year for Christmas, my husband and I have earned over $1,000 in free gift cards that we plan on using at Target, Walmart, etc. to pay for our holiday season!

 Getting free gift cards is really not too difficult, and it requires very little effort on your part.
 GO HERE to see my list of all of the different methods we used to make this Christmas completely debt-free without going broke!

 Since we don’t really do Santa, the gift cards themselves make great gift ideas for our kids as well.
 They love going to the store after the holidays (when prices are back to normal) and making their own purchases!

 Looking for other ways to keep Christ in Christmas throughout December?

 The last (and probably most important) way to have more money for shopping is to cut grocery costs with coupons!
 The average American household spends $301 per month on groceries, plus an additional $182 on eating out!
 That’s almost $500 per month, or $6,000 each year!
 Just imagine how much fun you could have at the mall with all of that money!

-Now, I know what you all are thinking: that couponing takes too much time between clipping the Sunday papers, finding the deals in the sales ads, and going to grocery store.
-And you’d be right – IF we lived 25 years ago before a beautiful little thing called the internet was invented!
+Now, I know what you all are thinking: that couponing takes too much time between clipping the Sunday papers, finding the deals in the sales ads, and going to grocery stores.
+And you’d be right – IF we lived our life 25 years ago before a beautiful little thing called the internet was invented!